MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-interaction.md

    - The provider should first [validate](/entra/identity-platform/id-tokens#validating-an-id_token) the id_token_hint that is presented to it by Entra ID.
 1. From the claims in the id_token_hint:
    - They can (optionally) make a call to [Microsoft Graph](https://graph.microsoft.com/) to fetch additional details about this user.
 The **oid** and **tid** claims in the id_token_hint will be useful in this regard.
 See section 0 for details about the claims provided in the id_token_hint.
-1. Then carry out whatever additional authentication and authorization activity that the provider’s product is built to do.
+1. Then carry out whatever additional authentication activity that the provider’s product is built to do.
-1. Depending upon the result of user’s actions and other factors, the provider would then construct and send a response back to Entra ID as explained in section  3.3.2.6 below.
+1. Depending upon the result of user’s actions and other factors, the provider would then construct and send a response back to Entra ID as explained below.

 ###	Entra ID processing of the provider response